 I am a Psychoanalytic Psychotherapist.
 I specialise in the psychological therapy for adults, young adults (over 16 years of age) and the elderly.
-I am also a ‘training psychoanalyst’ which means I work psychoanalytically with students who are training to become therapists.
+I am also a ‘training psychoanalyst’ which means I work psychoanalytically with students who are training to become psychotherapists.
 I work from private rooms in SW3, which is near to 'South Kensington' and 'Knightsbridge' tube stations.

 It is fundamentally important to me that psychological therapies are available to people from all social and economic backgrounds.
 I therefore use a sliding scale of charges for my fees.
 This means that I reserve a portion of my practice to those people who are on low income or who are students or psychotherapy students in training.
-In these circumstances I charge a low fee for each session.
+In these circumstances I charge a lower fee for each session.
 People on higher incomes pay slightly more.
-I am recognised with various private healthcare companies for those who have healthcare insurance.
+I am recognised with various private healthcare companies for those who have healthcare insurance, including AXA and AVIVA

 I hold several qualifications from Middlesex University, London: an MA in Psychoanalysis, BA (Hons) and Diploma Dip.
 R.S.A.
 I undertook my formal Psychoanalytic Psychotherapy training at The Site for Contemporary Psychoanalysis.

 I have spent 5 years conducting research at a postgraduate (doctoral) level in the field of eating disorders.
 I have published work relating to ‘Issues of Identity’ and on ‘Anorexia’.